GRAAL-Research/Compute-Canada-Guidelines/README.md

 # Compute Canada Guidelines

 Compute Canada (CC) provides access to numerous supercomputing resources, allowing to reach next-level compute power for research projects.
 This repository aims to provide an easy-to-use guide on how to upscale a research project from local to Compute Canada computing.
+A French video presentation of most of the content listed here is [available on Youtube](https://www.youtube.com/watch?v=koyBeOLtRDk).

 ## Contents